Early Real-time Estimation of Infectious Disease Reproduction Number: Network basis

 \section{Network basis}

-In this section we introduce briefly the ideas of contact network epidemiology and define the concepts of infectious rate, recovery rate and transmissibility.
-We map a collection of $N$ individuals to a network in which each vertex represents an individual and each edge shows a pathway of possible infection transmission between two individuals.
-The degree of each individual, i.e., the number of contacts that s/he has - or the number of edges emanating from a vertex - is denoted by $\kappa$, and $p_{k}$ denotes the degree distribution, i.e., the probability that a randomly chosen vertex has degree $k$ ($k$ contacts).
+This section briefly introduces the idea of contact network epidemiology and defines the key concepts of infection rate, removal rate, transmissibility and removal probability density.
+We map a collection of $N$ individuals to a network where each vertex represents an individual and each edge shows a pathway of possible infection transmission between two individuals.
+We use $k$ to denote the degree of a given individual (the number of contacts that s/he has) represented graphically by the number of edges emanating from a vertex, and we use $p_{k}$ to denote the degree distribution (the probability that a randomly chosen vertex has degree $k$ ($k$ contacts)).
 Several important quantities can be derived once a network's degree distribution is known.
-All moments of the degree distribution can be obtained since $\langle k^{n}\rangle=\sum_{\kappa=0}^{\infty}k^{\kappa}p_{\kappa}$.
-For $n=1$, $\langle k\rangle$ is the average number of nearest neighbors of a randomly chosen individual, which we denote $z_{1}$.
-The average number of second degree neighbors of a randomly selected individual, $z_{2}$, can be expressed as $\langle k^{2}\rangle-\langle k\rangle$ \citep{Newman_2002}.
-To estimate $R_{0}$, we count the number of edges along which an individual can infect others, once that individual has become infected.
-This quantity, the \emph{excess degree,} is the number of edges emanating from a vertex (individual), excluding the edge that was the source of the focal individual's infection.
-In fact, the \emph{average excess degree} is simply the ratio $\frac{z_{2}}{z_{1}}$ \citep{Noel_2009}.
+The \emph{moments} of the degree distribution are $\langle k^{n}\rangle=\sum_{\kappa=0}^{\infty}k^{n}p_{\kappa}$.
+For $n=1$, $\langle k\rangle$ is the average number of nearest neighbours of a randomly chosen individual, which we denote $z_{1}$.
+The average number of second nearest neighbours of a randomly selected individual, $z_{2}$, can be expressed as $\langle k^{2}\rangle-\langle k\rangle$ \cite{Newman_2002}.
+To estimate $\R_{0}$, we count the number of edges along which an individual can infect others, once that individual has become infected.
+This quantity, usually termed \emph{excess degree,} represents the number of edges emanating from a vertex (individual), excluding the edge that was the source of the infection.
+One can show that the \emph{average excess degree} ($Z_{x}$) is given by the ratio $\frac{z_{2}}{z_{1}}$ \cite{Noel_2009}.